datar/low-latency-system/README.md

 ## About this project
 - It is a collection of resources to build a low latency (trading) system.
-- all of the materials are from public area.
+- All of the materials are from public area.
 You can find them on internet by yourself.
 - I hope this project helps people save time.
 Time is money.

 ## About me